atomix/atomix.github.io/user-manual/raft-internals.md

 When an event is published to a client by a state machine, the event is queue in memory with a sequential ID for the session.
 Clients keep track of the highest sequence number for which they've received an event and send that sequence number back to the cluster via *keep alive* requests.
 As keep alive requests are logged and replicated, servers clear acknowledged events from memory.
 This ensures that all servers hold unacknowledged events in memory until they've been received by the client associated with a given session.
 In the event that a session times out, all events are removed from memory.

-*For more information on sessions in Raft, see section 6.3 of Diego Ongaro's [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf)*
+*For more information on sessions in Raft, see section 6.3 of Diego Ongaro's [Raft dissertation][raft-dissertation]*

 ## Membership changes